 The music education degree at Friends University was designed by music educators to develop teachers with the best skills and techniques for teaching music.
+Students also have excellent performing and learning opportunities to grow as musicians.

 Music education professors at Friends have diverse education and fine arts backgrounds, all contributing to the well-rounded curriculum enjoyed by students.
 Successful students have passion for music and for teaching others.

 The music education program prepares students to teach vocal and instrumental music in grades prekindergarten – 12.
 It is a four-year program that includes student teaching at both elementary and secondary levels.
 Graduates are licensed to teach by the state of Kansas after successfully completing the degree and passing the Principles of Learning and Teaching Exam (PLT).
 Other requirements include a 2.75 grade point average with no “D” grades in the major, a piano proficiency test, and a recital.
+Students also connect to the professional world of music teaching through involvement in state, regional and national organizations like Kansas Music Educators association, Kansas Choral Directors Association and the Collegiate chapter of the National Association of Music Education.

 “I teach kids important life and academic lessons, and I’m lucky that I’m able to do that through music.” – Danny Darrington, music educator